-When a patient presents to the ED, an experienced registered nurse or medical practitioner allocates them a triage category.
-This indicates the urgency of the patient’s need for medical and nursing care.
+When a patient presents to the ED, a registered nurse or medical practitioner allocates them a triage category.
+The triage category indicates the time within which their clinical care must commence and hence the urgency of the patient’s need for medical and nursing care.

-The mode of arrival is whether a patient arrives by ambulance, or another form of transport.
-This section presents information on how people arrived to the ED.
+The mode of arrival relates to how a patient arrives at the ED, whether by ambulance, or another form of transport.

-The episode end status describes the status of the patient at the conclusion of the non-admitted patient episode in the emergency department, including whether the patient was subsequently admitted to the ED.
+The episode end status describes the status of the patient at the conclusion of the episode in the emergency department, including whether the patient was subsequently admitted to the hospital.